hhru/api/docs_eng/suggests.md

 }
 ```

-Some suggestions take the `locale` mandatory element – a language of
+Some tips accept the required element `locale` – the tip language.
+Supported
-suggestions; the list of available languages is similar to the list of CV
-languages and is available on <https://api.hh.ru/locales/resume>.
-In case a
+languages: `RU`, `EN`, `UA`, `AZ`, `KZ`.
+In case the tip requires a language,
-suggestion needs a language but it has not been given in the query, `RU` is used
+but it was not included in the request, `RU` language will be used.
+If an
-by default.
-If an unsupported language is given, the `400 Bad Request`
+unsupported language is specified, the `400 Bad Request` error will be
-error will be returned, with a detailed error description in the response body:
+returned with detailed error description in the response body:

 ```json
 {